Creating a glossy thermometer chart

 As you enter new data in column C, the formulas display the current results.

-To create the chart like this one, do the following:
+To create a chart like the one above, do the following:

-1. Select cell C19 if you want to create a percentage axis or select cell C17 if you want to create a volume axis (in this example, used C17).
+1. Select cell C19 if you want to create a percentage axis, or select cell C17 if you want to create a volume axis (in this example, C17).

-Notice the blank cell before cell C17.
+Note: To simplify your work, leave the blank cells around cell C17.
 Without this blank row, Excel uses the entire data block for the chart, not just a single cell.
-Because C17 is isolated from the other data, the Chart Wizard uses only the single cell.
+Because C17 is isolated from the other data, the Chart Wizard uses only a single cell.

 2. On the Insert tab, in the Charts group, click the Insert Bar or Column Chart button: